srimathib01/doctor-appointment-multiagent/README.md

 2.  **Request Forwarding**: Streamlit sends the request to the FastAPI backend (`/book` endpoint).
 3.  **Request Parsing & Handling**:
     *   The `CoordinatorAgent` in FastAPI receives the request.
-    *   It uses the `nlp_processor` (Gemini API) to convert the natural language text to structured data (action, entities like date, time, doctor, specialty).
+    *   It uses the `nlp_processor` (Groq API) to convert the natural language text to structured data (action, entities like date, time, doctor, specialty).
 4.  **Database Interaction**:
     *   Based on the parsed action, the `CoordinatorAgent` calls the appropriate method in `DatabaseAgent`.
         *   **Check Availability**: `DatabaseAgent` scans `doctor_availability.csv`.